Veriqloud/ubqc_squidasm/README.md

 **Note**: In the code RX gates are used as placeholders for J gates, since they are not native in Python.
 This is yet to be adjusted, but it doesn't influence the success probability of Bob to guess the right circuit.
 J gates here are gates satisfying $R_x(\alpha) = J(\alpha) H$.
 Furthermore J and CZ build a basis to construct any unitary operator [6]

 ## 8. Shor's algorithm
-The test of the compiler on Shor's prime factorization algorithm can be found in the notebook shor_ubqc.ipynb in the folder Jupyter-notebook.
+A basic framework for running Shor's prime factorization algorithm using UBQC can be found in the notebook **UBQC_shor.ipynb** in the folder Jupyter-notebook.
+This feature is not fully implemented yet.

 ## 9. References
 [1] "Universal Blind Quantum Computation", Kashefi et al. 2009